SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Downstream Tasks

-We propose a remediation strategy leveraging the above scores.
-Inspired by difficulty-weighting of samples as discussed in \cite{zhou2022understanding}, we utilize \texttt{Score}$^{(i)}_{AC}$ for each agent $i$ to linearly weigh its contribution to a prediction model's loss function.
-This encourages the model to not treat all scenarios the same and to care more about higher safety-relevant scenes.
-Then, because the future-extrapolated score only depends on information available in $s_{hist}$, we incorporate \texttt{Score}$^{(i)}_{FE}$ into a model directly, by encoding the score with a multilayer perceptron.
-We concatenate this feature directly with the hidden state of each trajectory's embedding, as appropriate for a given model.
+We propose a remediation strategy leveraging the proposed scores in \Cref{sec:score_scheme} to increase downstream prediction model performance on challenging, more safety-relevant scenarios.
+Inspired by the difficulty-weighting of samples, as discussed in \cite{zhou2022understanding}, we utilize \texttt{TrajScore}$^{(i)}_{AC}$ for each agent $i$ to linearly weigh its contribution to a prediction model's loss function, out of the $N$ total agents in a mini-batch:

+\Cref{eq:loss_weight} is then applied after computing the loss function for a given model, but before invoking the optimization pass.
+This encourages the model to not treat all scenarios and agents' trajectories as equal and to care about more safety-relevant situations.
+Next, because the future-extrapolated score depends only on information available in $s_{hist}$, we can incorporate \texttt{TrajScore}$^{(i)}_{FE}$ into a model directly, to add a sense of counterfactual understanding to its inductive biases.
+We encode this score for each agent $i$ with a simple multilayer perceptron.
+Then, we concatenate this feature directly with the context encoding representation used in each model (\idest a function of trajectory histories, lane embedding, etc.) before passing it to the model's trajectory decoding stage.

 We also propose to incorporate a collision-aware loss objective within each model.
 Many models in AD trajectory forecasting produce multi-modal futures, where they output $K$ possible future modes for each agent, along with a scalar, confidence value for each~\cite{shi2022motion, konev2022motioncnn, tang2022golfer}.
-We add in a cross-entropy (CE) loss objective upon these confidence values, where the ``correct'' mode is the mode which minimizes collisions with other agents' ground truth futures.
+We add in a cross-entropy (CE) loss objective upon these confidence values, where the ``correct'' mode is the mode that minimizes collisions with other agents' ground truth futures.
+In the case where a model already has a CE loss objective (\exempli to minimize the distance to the agent's ground truth future), we linearly weigh the two target values according to a regularization parameter.